Vincenzo Velardi

-Vincenzo Velardi (Macerata, 10 September 1894 – Rome, 5 June 1965) was an Italian Air Force general during the Spanish Civil War, in which he commanded the Aviazione Legionaria, and World War II.
+Vincenzo Velardi (10 September 1894 – 5 June 1965) was an Italian Air Force general during the Spanish Civil War, in which he commanded the Aviazione Legionaria, and World War II.

 Biography

 He was born in Macerata on 10 September 1894.
 After enlisting in the Royal Italian Army as an artillery officer, he was transferred to the aviators battalion, as an airplane observer, shortly after the Kingdom of Italy entered World War I, on 24 May 1915.
 He distinguished himself on Mount Vodice in July 1915, being promoted to the rank of lieutenant on 9 September of the same year.
 On 2 July 1915 he was assigned to the 1st Artillery Support Air Squadron, which on 15 April 1916 became the 41st Squadron.
 He took part in the conquest of Gorizia in July 1916, being decorated with a bronze medal for military valor.
 On 10 October 1917, with the rank of Captain, Velardi commanded the 118th Squadron, and at the end of the war he was a pilot of a Hanriot HD.1 Section attached to the 48th Squadron.

 After the war he joined the newly established Regia Aeronautica; in 1931 he was Lieutenant Colonel and from 3 October to 11 June 1932 he commanded the 21st Wing, after which he held various posts, including that of commander of the 3rd Territorial Air Zone, of the Gorizia air base in 1933, and, between April 1935 and January 15, 1936, of the 1st Ground Fighter Wing.
 Between 15 January and 15 May 1936 he commanded the 6th Ground Fighter Wing, based at the Gorizia airport and later transferred to the Ghedi airport.
 On 15 May 1936 he assumed command of the newly established 53rd Ground Fighter Wing, based at the Mirafiori airfield in Turin and equipped with Fiat CR.32 biplanes.